-In DeGAs (Decomposition of Genetic Associations), we identify latent components of genetic association by applying truncated singular-value decomposition (TSVD) on matrix consists of genome-wide association summary statistic computed for thousands of phenotypes.
+In DeGAs (Decomposition of Genetic Associations), we identify latent components of genetic association by applying truncated singular-value decomposition (TSVD) on a matrix consisting of genome-wide association summary statistics computed for thousands of phenotypes.
 Using those components and our quantitative scores, we represent the genetics of a disease as a mixture of different components – “painting” of the genetics of diseases.
 We also characterize components to provide interpretation.

 When applied to 2000+ phenotypes in UK Biobank, we found a related set of phenotypes and variants are captured in DeGAs latent space.
 For example, standing & sitting heights are in the same direction, even though we applied DeGAs on association summary statistics.

-To prioritize genes for experiments, we applied DeGAs to a subset of dataset consists of protein-truncating variants and identified PDE3B and GPR151 as the top two candidates for obesity.
+To prioritize genes for experiments, we applied DeGAs to a subset of the dataset consisting of protein-truncating variants and identified PDE3B and GPR151 as the top two candidates for obesity.
 Our siRNA knockdown of Gpr151 showed a dramatic decrease in lipid in adipocytes!